King’s Landing to Meereen — how to visit filming locations for Game of Thrones

 The Hedges date to the late 1700s, the work of a local landowner named James Stuart.
 More than 150 beeches were planted and over the centuries they’ve become a popular spot for photographers, particularly those on their way to see the nearby Giant’s Causeway.

 Cars have been banned from the road to help preserve the health of the trees, which suffered losses in some recent storms.
 In 2016, two of the fallen trees were turned into ten intricately carved doors that depicted different scenes from season six.
 You can find them at pubs, cafes and inns around the country, usually near a filming location, including the nearby Ballygally Castle and Mary McBride’s, as well as the aforementioned Cuan, near Castle Ward.

 The Hedges can get crowded with visitors, especially in the afternoons, but when I visited in December it was deserted — great for atmospheric photos.

 Just 15 minutes from the Dark Hedges, Ballintoy is a tiny port village on the island’s rugged northern shore.
-The small, bare-rock islets that dot the cold grey waters were stand-ins for the Iron Islands, and the town itself was Lordsport Harbor, where Theon Greyjoy returned home.
+The small, bare-rock islets that dot the cold gray waters were stand-ins for the Iron Islands, and the town itself was Lordsport Harbor, where Theon Greyjoy returned home.